Homeowners Insurance for Homes in Need of Repair

 Consider Pre-Application Repairs

-Addressing critical issues, such as a leaky roof, exposed wiring or broken windows before applying may increase your chances of approval and lower your premium.
-Focus on repairs that improve safety or reduce risk from common perils like fire or water damage.
+Critical repairs like fixing leaky roofs, exposed wiring or broken windows before your application increase approval chances and lower your premium.
+Focus on repairs that improve safety or reduce fire and water damage risks.

 Can You Get Homeowners Insurance Without an Inspection?